In Virginia, it’s illegal for any person under the age of 21 to consume, purchase, or possess alcohol.

-However, this is very different from expungement, and the charge itself will still show up as dismissed on background checks.
+However, this is very different from expungement, and the charge itself may still show up as dismissed on background checks.

 To qualify for an expungement you must have been found not guilty, or the prosecutor must have dropped the case against you.

 For example, if you successfully participate in some kind of diversion program (as explained above) you may be able to get the arrest and charge expunged from your record.

 Additionally, you must prove in court that having the charge on your record would impact your life in such a way that it would amount to what the law calls “manifest injustice.”